Sleeping in Airports

 Locations & Seating

-The airport accommodates many overnight sleepers, so you won’t be the only one looking for some privacy.
-There is plenty of seating throughout the airport, but most of it fits in with the airport’s modern vibe, so expect metal chairs with armrests – not particularly conducive to sleep.
-Instead, anticipate spreading out on the floors – seek out some carpet patches or bring an extra soft layer to warm up the cold tiles.
+The airport accommodates many overnight sleepers, so you won’t be the only one looking for privacy.
+There is plenty of seating throughout the airport, but most of it fits in with its modern vibe, so expect metal chairs with armrests – not particularly conducive to sleep.
+Instead, anticipate spreading out on the floors – seek some carpet patches or bring an extra soft layer to warm up the cold tiles.

 Here are a few sleep spots that travellers have reported: